We’re not married. Who gets to stay in our home if we separate?

 - if one partner has been abusive towards the other or the children

-If there are children, the court looks at the best interests of the child by paying special attention to:
+If there are children, the court looks at the by paying special attention to:

 - how a move might affect the child